Vanessa L. Deane

 Dr. Vanessa L. Deane is Assistant Clinical Professor of Urban Planning and Public Service at New York University’s Robert F. Wagner Graduate School of Public Service and Director of the Urban Planning program.

 Her research praxis is rooted in the political economy of climate change and disasters, primarily in small island developing states.
-Currently, she is exploring the impact of postcolonial institutional arrangements on the adaptive capacity of select non-sovereign and semi-sovereign Caribbean nations using a climate justice framework.
+Currently, she is exploring the impact of postcolonial institutional arrangements on the adaptive capacity of select non-sovereign and semi-sovereign European overseas territories in the Caribbean - and the climate financing implications of these arrangements - using a climate justice framework.
 In 2022, she was a Visiting Professor of Urban Planning at Sorbonne Université in Paris.

 Before her academic career, Dr. Deane spent a decade consulting in Haiti following the 2010 earthquake.
 She also pioneered a comprehensive analysis of the country's ongoing institutional development challenges, which earned her the 2021-2022 'Outstanding Decentralization Paper Award for Latin America and the Caribbean.'
 Other accolades include the NYU Wagner 2020 'Professor of the Year' award she received just one year after joining the faculty.